 Explore nature, science, and cultures with your whole family!

-Immerse yourself in the stunning SciDome Theater, soaring across the universe to the center of the earth.
+Immerse yourself in the stunning Planetarium, the SciDome Theater, soaring across the universe to the center of the earth.
 Every show includes a brief tour of the night sky.

 Discover the natural world in the Museum’s permanent exhibits—from live animals and interactive exhibits in the Nature Explorer Gallery to the fascinating birds and fossils in the Cabinet Museum.